 Each of our modules is designed to involve 150 hours of student work.
-This time will be spent in lectures, laboratories and tutorials, and includes private study on your own or in small study groups.
+This time will be spent in lectures, workshops and seminars, and includes private study on your own or in small study groups.

 You will also write essays and assignments that draw on your understanding of a particular area.

 Our staff members are innovative in delivering engaging learning sessions that bring together theory and practice for your intellectual and professional development.

 Research students will sometimes help to deliver your modules.
 These students will be researching in a similar subject to the module, and will have undertaken training prior to being invited to teach.
 The University has a set of procedures that govern the use of postgraduate research students in this way.